 Research is still early, but it appears that their inner ear can sense the frequency of vibrations in the desert sand and use it to steer them towards prey and away from predators.

-In fact, there are many different species of animals in the animal kingdom that are naturally, born blind.
+There are many different species of animals in the animal kingdom that are naturally born blind.
 Many of them are on our list:

 The Featured Image